The information below explains when WJEC examination documents are made available to registered examination centres and to members of the public.

 |Entry Level||March||1 January|

 Question papers are available the day after the end of each examination series with mark schemes available on the day of results.
 These question papers and mark schemes are free of charge to download by registered centres from WJEC's secure website.

 Students and parents

-Past papers and mark schemes will be available to download free of charge from the public website 6 months after the results day of each examination series.
-(For example, past papers from June 2013 will be available on 1 March 2014.)
+Past papers and mark schemes will be available to download free of charge from the public website between 6 to 9 months after the results day of each examination series as detailed on the table above.
+(For example, past papers from June 2015 will be available on 1 March 2016.)

 |Qualification||Examination series||Free from WJEC's public website|

 Downloadable electronic copies are available free of charge on the relevant subject/qualification website pages.
 Electronic versions of the specifications are made available on the website as soon as they are accredited.
 These versions will be the most up-to-date.

 Teachers' Guides are available free of charge on the website (see Documents listings on Subject/Level pages).

 Schools and colleges are welcome to use documents for use in the classroom and for students' private study in preparation for examinations, acknowledging WJEC as appropriate if reproductions are made.
 If centres wish to copy documents for use outside their centres (whether electronically or in hard copy), they must apply to WJEC for written permission.